 And here’s a summer tip: Combine chalk with water guns or balloons for a splashy learning game.
 Write letters or words and challenge kids to spray the right answer—it’s a wet, fun way to learn!

 Beyond games, chalk offers a canvas for young artists, and why not stir up some friendly competition with chalk art contests?

 How to Prepare Your Lawn for Yard Games

-Tall grass could also make backyard games a little complicated–– game balls could slow down, or snakes could be hiding.
-If your lawn needs some TLC to get it in tip-top shape for your yard games, connect with a local lawn care professional so you can focus on prepping the yard game activities and having fun.
+If your lawn needs some TLC to get it in tip-top shape for your yard games, hire a local LawnStarter lawn care pro so you can focus on prepping the yard game activities and having fun.